HeardLibrary/digital-scholarship/computer/command-unix.md

 /Applications/doSomething
 ```

 However, you'd often like to be able to run a program from any working directory.
 In that case, you need to add the location of the program to the system PATH variable.
 The system PATH is a list of paths where the shell will look if it can't find the program in the current working directory.
+If an application is well-designed, during the installation process, the installer will either add the necessary path to the PATH variable, or ask you if you want it to add the path to the PATH variable (you should say "yes").
+However, some sloppier installers don't do this.

 You can see the paths of all directories currently in the system PATH variable by entering this command:

 ```
 echo "$PATH"